 because numbers would not exist unless there was an end or purpose.

-quantity, after all, is part of logic. it must be formal.
+quantity, after all, is part of logic. a parallel, it must be formal.

 what must be must be.